Unlock Your True Potential Using Quantitative Business Value (Alexander Brown) LIMITED

 Chief Product Owner/COO, Scrum Inc.

 Alex Brown is the Chief Operating Officer of Scrum Inc. He has deep experience in Agile/Lean management techniques and business strategy.
 He is actively involved in adapting the Scrum methodology beyond its traditional home in software development into other creative team environments, and has a particular interest in pushing the envelope in financial and progress reporting in a Scrum context.
-His current research focusses on modular approaches to scaling Scrum in order to knit the entire...
+His current research focusses on modular approaches...
 Read More →

 Wednesday July 30, 2014 14:00 - 15:15

 Attendance numbers do not account for private attendees.
 Get there early!